-322.Discharge of enlisted members.

-323 Withdrawal of Federal recognition.

-Discharge of officers; termination of appoint-

-Relief from National Guard duty when or-325 dered to active duty.

-Courts-martial of National Guard not in Fed-326 eral service: composition, jurisdiction, and procedures.

-327 Courts-martial of National Guard not in Federal service: convening authority.
+- 322. Discharge of enlisted members. - 323.
+Withdrawal of Federal recognition. - 324.
+Discharge of officers; termination of appointment. - 325.
+Relief from National Guard duty when ordered to active duty. - 326.
+Courts-martial of National Guard not in Federal service: composition, jurisdiction, and procedures. - 327.
+Courts-martial of National Guard not in Federal service: convening authority. - 328.
+Active Guard and Reserve duty: Governor's authority.

-[328 to 335.
+[329 to 335.
 Repealed.]